skrusche63/woocommerce-insight/README.md

 ## WooCommerce Insight

-[WooCommerce](http://www.woothemes.com/woocommerce) is the most popular WordPress eCommerce plugin and, out of the box, WooCommerce comes a large set of features to manage an online store.
-Running a store for a while always always leads to questions about improving business performance.
-The key to respond to this demand is better understanding of customers' behavior.
+[WooCommerce](http://www.woothemes.com/woocommerce) is the most popular WordPress eCommerce plugin and, out of the box, provides a large set of features to manage an online store.

+Running a store for a while, however, leads to questions about optimizing business performance.
+The key to respond to this demand is improved customer understanding.

 This is where [**Predictiveworks.**](http://predictiveworsk.eu) comes into play.
-It is an open source Data Mining & Prediction platform, that brings the power of sophisticated predictions and recommendations to small and mid-size companies.
+It is an open source Data Mining & Prediction platform, that brings the power of advanced predictions and recommendations to small and mid-size companies.

 **WooCommerce Insight** provides a bridge between WooCommerce and Predictiveworks. and makes it easy for WooCommerce users to apply
 MarketBasket Analysis to their orders, compute Product Recommendations and more.